pscholl/grtool/doc/train.md

 -o, --output <file>
 :   Store the trained classifier in <file>.

--n, --num-samples <n>
+-n, --train-set <n|file>
 :   Given a number between (0,1] it will be interpreted as a fraction of input.
 Anything larger as an absolute number.
+If not a number, then a filename is assumed from which training samples are read.

 # CLASSIFIER SPECIFIC OPTIONS